 2. Extraglandular Manifestations (EGMs): often used to describe systemic features.
 It is important to know that rheumatologists vary in how they define EGM.
 See the Sjogren's is Always Systemic page for explanations of terms used to describe systemic Sjogren's features.

 3. Glandular domain of the ESSDAI: A category of systemic disease and not caused by dryness.
 This is very confusing terminology because the glandular domain refers to enlargement of the major salivary gland tissue, typically the parotid glands.

 Glandular Features (Sicca)

-Sicca / dryness is present in the vast majority of diagnosed patients.
+Sicca / dryness is present in the vast majority of people diagnosed with Sjogren's patients.
 However, 20%, and possibly more, do not have sicca when they first present (2).
+Not having sicca early on often results in delayed diagnosis.
 Even when sicca symptoms predominate, there is much more going on in the body.